Tuscaloosa Metro Area Report

 Tuscaloosa ABCI™ Compared to Statewide ABCI™

-The Center for Business and Economic Research would like to thank the Alabama business executives who completed the fourth quarter 2025 ABCI™ survey.
-This is the 96th consecutive quarter this report has been recorded, and it would not have been possible without your participation.
+The Center for Business and Economic Research would like to thank the Alabama business executives who completed the second quarter 2026 ABCI™ survey.
+This is the 98th consecutive quarter this report has been recorded, and it would not have been possible without your participation.

 This report was produced in partnership between the Center for Business and Economic Research at the The University of Alabama’s Culverhouse College of Business and the Chamber of Commerce of West Alabama.